wanglaibao/performance-thinking-injava/akka/KnowageOfAkka.md

 ##  What is Akka

-* Akka is an event-driven middleware framework, for building scalable and reliable distributed applications for JVM.
+* Akka is a toolkit and runtime for building highly concurrent, distributed, and fault-tolerant event-driven applications on the JVM.

+* Actors are the unit of execution in Akka.
+The Actor model is an abstraction that makes it easier to write correct concurrent, parallel and distributed systems.

 ## Akka Philosophy